cainhill/render-engine/README.md

 3. **Trigger via webhook**

     The engine runs as a background service waiting for an HTTP POST request.
-You do not need to send any video files or manifest data in the request body, the script automatically scans your `/data/manifests/` tree and uses file modification dates to figure out new/changed CSVs that need to be rendered.
+You do not need to send any video files or manifest data in the request body, the script automatically scans your `/data/manifests/` directory and uses file modification dates to figure out new/changed CSVs that need to be rendered.

     To trigger a full scan and render, send an empty JSON POST request: